-Thrombocytopenia is a decrease of the platelets, in which causes increased bleeding and bruising.
+Thrombocytopenia is a decrease of the platelets, which causes increased bleeding and bruising.

-The main cause is an autoimmune disease (the immune system attacks its own body).
+The leading cause is an autoimmune disease (the immune system attacks its own body).
 In this case, the immune system mistakenly thinks the platelets are enemies.
-The spleen removes platelets from the blood 10 times faster than normal.
+The spleen removes platelets from the blood ten times faster than usual.

 Other causes may include: